 Glossy snakes usually have cream or pale yellow undersides with shiny-looking scales that give them an almost glossy appearance.

-These types of snakes in New Mexico make excellent pets because they are calm and rather large in size.
+These types of snakes in New Mexico make excellent pets because they are calm and rather large.

 They prefer to live in arid environments, including grasslands, chaparral, deserts, sagebrush, and pine-juniper forests.